rekhaDevs/samagragovernance.in/src/pages/team/index.md

-      An opportunity to converge technology and good governance practices to create a meaningful impact in the lives of citizens, brings Nikhil to Samagra.
+      An opportunity to converge technology and good governance practices to create a meaningful impact in the lives of citizens, brought him to Samagra.
 He intends to leverage his professional and academic experiences to create impact at scale.
 Nikhil is the Program Coordinator of the Saksham Haryana-Skills & Employment team and manages its daily operations.